andrecaiado/spring-boot-oauth2-keycloak/README.md

 We need to implement a custom `JwtAuthenticationConverter` to extract the roles from the JWT token so the @PreAuthorize annotation can work properly.

+The roles are extracted from the `realm_access` and `resource_access` claims of the JWT token.

 The `JwtAuthenticationConverter` is defined in the [JwtAuthConverter.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringboottemplate%2Fsecurity%2FJwtAuthConverter.java) class.

+# Endpoints and services

+The project provides the following endpoints:

+- `/api/v1/authenticate/login`: Authenticates a user and returns the access token
+- `/api/v1/authenticate/refresh`: Refreshes the access token
+- `/api/v1/user`: Returns the user information